 If you are a parent, student or teacher at Dubai International Academy, please share your experiences with others by taking part in our survey here.

 What About Fees?

-Fees at DIA are premium - but relatively good value for an IB school, especially an Outstanding one.
-They start at 40,157 for KG per annum and rise to just over 71,152 AED for Year 13.
+Fees at DIA are premium - but relatively good value for an IB school, especially such a highly regarded one.
+They start at AED 46,658 for KG per annum and rise to just over AED 71,625 for Year 13.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.